louispool/deskpi-super6c/playbooks/README.md

 ### [reboot-deskpis.yml](reboot-deskpis.yml)

-Reboots all the Pi's in the cluster.
+Reboots all the CMs in the cluster.

 ```bash
 ansible-playbook playbooks/reboot-deskpis.yml